 Scientific Advertising by Claude Hopkins is the advertising Bible for the small business owner.
 It is highly endorsed by many top marketers such as Jay Abraham, Gary Halbert, and David Ogilvy.
-Even though the book was first published in 1923, the information is still very relevant today.
+Even though the book was first published in 1923, the information is still very relevant today, nearly 100-years later.

 I’ve read the book several times now and can tell you that the information has helped me immensely.
 Many of the lessons I’ve applied in my current business with great success.